Catania FC: Stadium information

 Catania first made their debut at the Stadio Angelo Massimino, formerly called the Stadio Cibali, in 1937.
 The stadium was renamed in honour of former president Angelo Massimino in 2002; he had been president of the club from 1969 until his death in 1996.

 It has been proposed that the club would move to a 33,765 seater stadium named Stadio Dèi Palici, which is to be located in the southern outskirts of the city of Catania in an industrial zone called Pantano d'Arci.

 Sports centre

 Catania trains at the Torre del Grifo Village sports center, inaugurated on 18 May 2011 and located in the adjacent municipality of Mascalucia.
 Owned by the Etna club, the centre covers an area of 150,000 m^{2} and has four regulation football fields—two with natural grass and two with synthetic grass—two swimming pools, and four gyms.
-In addition, Torre del Grifo houses the headquarters of Calcio Catania.
+In addition, Torre del Grifo houses the headquarters of Catania F.C..